Chapter 7 Regression III: categorical independent variables and multiple regression models

 # select just some variables from the dataset

-So now we have a more manageable data set that we can use for this session.
-Our unit of analysis, as last week, are cities in the United States, and our sample includes 263 US cities (see place_name
+df <- select(df, place_name, state_name, region, viol_r, black, lesshs, unemployed, fborn, incarceration, log_incarceraton, swornftime_r, log_viol_r, largest50)So now we have a more manageable data set to use for this session.
+Our unit of analysis, as last week, are cities in the United States, and our sample includes 263 US cities (see place_name) across 44 states.
+See previous weeks for the code on how to figure out what these states are.

-, which identifies the region in the United States the city is located in.
+We have one categorical variable with more than two groups in this dataset, region, which identifies the region in the United States in which the city is located.
 There are four regions: East Coast, Midwest, South, and West Coast.
-Let’s start recoding this variable to ensure that it is treated as a factor with the relevant labels.
+Let’s recode this variable to ensure it is treated as a factor with the appropriate labels.

 ##